SLUCHABLUB/dsek-typst/src/documents/governing/governing-document.typ

 // This way, a more correct way of writing is enforced, rather than relying on
 // freehand typing to be consistent.

+/// #set raw(lang: "typst")
 /// Creates a generic governing document (policy / guideline / strategic goals).
-/// See `guideline` and `policy`.
 ///
+/// === Notes
-/// - The document begins with a "Formalia" / "Overview" section containing the
-///   summary, purpose, scope, and a revision history table.
-/// - A page break separates Formalia from the body.
+/// - The document begins with an "Översikt" / "Overview" section containing the summary, purpose, scope, and a revision history table.
+A page break separates the Overview section from the body.
-/// - Terms blocks in the body are formatted as a 2-column table (term, description).
 ///
-/// - subject (content): The subject of the rubric, e.g. `"val"` or `"överlämning"`.
+/// - title (content): The title of the rubric, e.g. `"val"` or `"överlämning"`.
 /// - summary (content): Description of what this document covers.
 /// - purpose (content): Why this document exists.
 /// - scope (content): Who or what this document applies to.